6 tips for healthy skin

 5. Moisturise and use an SPF

-Smoking can cause paler skin and make you look older.
-It can also reduce oxygen and nutrients from reaching the skin which can impact on your skin health.
+Smoking plays a huge part in the appearance of your skin.
+It can cause paler skin and make you look older.
+It can also reduce oxygen and nutrients from reaching the skin which can have an impact on your skin health.

 Vitamins and minerals to feed your skin